Special Feature: Products Sally Recommends

 Barcelona is over 2500 years old and is home to 1.5 million people.
 It has morphed into one of the most popular destinations in Spain.
 The Olympic Games were held there in 1992, promoting mass tourism.
 Usually thought of as a city of culture, Barcelona also boats a beautiful coastline.

 Flights to Barcelona International Airport are available from most international airports.
 The airport is approximately 20 minutes from Barcelona by bus, hire car and taxi, and half an hour by train.
-Find great flights and book with Expedia for a great tour experience in Barcelona.

 Bus stops are right outside the terminals.
 Buses leave every 80 minutes, and go as far as the Plaça d`Espanya.
 From there, you can catch a taxi to the city centre.
 Taxi stands are also by the terminals.
 Barcelona taxis are black and yellow, and provide 24-hour service.

 Turning right from Terminal B or left from Terminal A leads to the footbridge to the Renfe Rodalies suburban train station.
 The train stops in four places in central Barcelona, and leaves every half an hour.

 What To See